kubernetes-sigs/gateway-api/geps/gep-3793/index.md

 choice.
 Therefore: Gateways MUST NOT attempt to enforce a single default Gateway, and MUST allow Routes that set `spec.defaultOK` to `true` to bind to _all_ Gateways that have `spec.isDefault` set to `true`.
-This is simplest to implement, it permits zero-downtime changes to the default Gateway, and it allows for testing of the new default Gateway before the old one is deleted.
+This is simplest to implement, it permits zero-downtime changes to the default Gateway, it allows for testing of the new default Gateway before the old one is deleted, and it doesn't cause trouble with respect to security posture (since Ana already accepts that she's giving up some control over how her Routes are handled when she's using default Gateways).

 ##### Changes in Functionality